kailu3/cis105/_build/1-intro-programming/call-expressions.md

-You can pretty much import any package under any name though I would not recommend it.
+You can pretty much import any library under any name though I would not recommend it.
 There are some standards in place and you should follow them.